Cocaethylene

 Cocaethylene (ethylbenzoylecgonine) is the ethyl ester of benzoylecgonine.
 It is structurally similar to cocaine, which is the methyl ester of benzoylecgonine.
-Cocaethylene is formed by the liver when cocaine and ethanol coexist in the blood.
+Cocaethylene is formed by the liver in small amounts when cocaine and ethanol coexist in the blood.
 In 1885, cocaethylene was first synthesized (according to edition 13 of the Merck Index), and in 1979, cocaethylene's side effects were discovered.

 Metabolic production from cocaine

 Cocaethylene is the byproduct of concurrent consumption of alcohol and cocaine as metabolized by the liver.
 Normally, metabolism of cocaine produces two primarily biologically inactive metabolites—benzoylecgonine and ecgonine methyl ester.
 The hepatic enzyme carboxylesterase is an important part of cocaine's metabolism because it acts as a catalyst for the hydrolysis of cocaine in the liver, which produces these inactive metabolites.
 If ethanol is present during the metabolism of cocaine, a portion of the cocaine undergoes transesterification with ethanol, rather than undergoing hydrolysis with water, which results in the production of cocaethylene.